DenisGradov/buckshot-roulette-helper/README.md

 <a name="beginning"></a>

-# Website for help to play in Dota 2
+# Website for help to play in Buckshot Roulette helper

 ### Hi, I'm Denis, and I developed my own website Buckshot Roulette helper